JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 ---
-title: 7 career lessons learned from 10 years of hunting for a tech job I actually enjoy 🐸
+title: "Ten years in tech: 7 career lessons from my decade in software development 🐸"
 author: Jake Lee
 layout: post
-image: /assets/images/2024/
+image: /assets/images/2024/10-years-in-tech.png
 tags:
   - Career
   - Software engineering
 maxheader: 2
 ---

 This August marks exactly 10 years since my first software development job!
-I've hopped between industries, companies, and seniority a lot in this time, constantly learning more about what I want from a career: here's 7 tips.
+I've hopped between industries, companies, and seniority a lot in this time, hopefully learning a few useful lessons.
+Well, at least 7 anyway.

 ## Introduction

 Before diving into each job and the lessons learned, it's worth pointing out how drastically the software development market (and of course my own situation) has changed in the past 10 years, especially the past 4.
-Gergely Orosz has [an excellent article](https://blog.pragmaticengineer.com/is-there-a-drop-in-software-engineer-job-openings-globally/) about the recent changes along with historical analysis, but one takeaway is that some of the career moves I made to make would be impossible now.
+Gergely Orosz [posts weekly](https://newsletter.pragmaticengineer.com/s/the-pulse) about the state of the software engineering industry, but one takeaway is that some of the career moves I made would be impossible now.

-Additionally, it's very likely that reasons I left companies have been addressed by now, so any information in this article might be out date, it is merely a snapshot of a moment in the past.
+Additionally, it's very likely that reasons I left companies have been addressed by now, so any information in this article might be out of date, it is merely a snapshot of a moment in the past.

-Finally, whilst doing my best to obscure any actual numbers (or any way to infer them), for transparency & context this is my compensation throughout my career so far, ignoring inflation.
-Despite all the job changes, it's been a fairly consistent progression (excluding the obvious dip for running my startup!):
+Finally, whilst doing my best to obscure any actual numbers (or any way to infer them), for transparency & context this is an absurdly over-smoothed graph of compensation throughout my career so far, ignoring inflation.
+Obviously salary is only one aspect of a job, but it's one that typically rises over time.
+Despite all the job changes, it's been a fairly consistent progression (excluding the dip for running my startup!):

 [![Salary over time](/assets/images/2024/jobs-salary.png)](/assets/images/2024/jobs-salary.png)